 The building, whose construction finished in 1883, has close to 1,500 rooms and almost 2,000 windows.
 Windows are often used to display works of art for charity events.

-The area is known for a number of outdoor activities and festivals like Christmas market, summer concerts and film festival and a very popular ice rink during the winter.
+The area is known for a number of outdoor activities and festivals like the Christmas market, summer concerts, film festivals, and a very popular ice rink during the winter.

 There are free guided tours through the Vienna City Hall showcasing staterooms.
-The tour covers the Council Chamber, the two Coat of Arms Halls, the Stone Halls, Festival Hall, Senate Chamber, Grand Staircases, and the Arcade Courtyard with a view up the Rathausmann.
+The tour covers the Council Chamber, the two Coat of Arms Halls, the Stone Halls, the Festival Hall, the Senate Chamber, the Grand Staircases, and the Arcade Courtyard with a view up the Rathausmann.